alxbilger/physx_book/bdf2.typ

 #import "variables.typ": *
+#import "box.typ": *

 == 2-step BDF

-In @initial_value_problem, the time derivative can be approximated using the backward first-order finite differences:
+In @initial_value_problem, the time derivative can be approximated such as:

 $
 y'_(n+2) approx (3 y_(n+2) - 4 y_(n+1) + y_n)/(2 stepsize)